smICA: Open-Source Software for Quantitative, Lifetime-Resolved Mapping of Absolute Fluorophore Concentrations in Living Cells: Authors contribution

-The single-photon fluorescence imaging data, if not properly analyzed, consists of artifacts originating from the photophysics (triplet states or photobleaching), samples (dye crosstalk, autofluorescence), and detectors (afterpulsing).
-Quantitative analysis of dye concentration requires recognition of each artifact source and reduction of their influence on the experimental data.
-Below, we describe our strategy to tackle the challenge.\\
+The single-photon fluorescence imaging data can be affected by artefacts originating from samples, such as dye crosstalk and autofluorescence.
+To conduct quantitative analysis of fluorescent probe concentration, it is essential to identify each source of artefact and minimise its impact on the experimental data.
+Our strategy is described below.\\